cloudfoundry/dropsonde-protocol/README.md

 Please see [this list](https://github.com/google/protobuf/wiki/Third-Party-Add-ons#Programming_Languages) for working with protocol buffers in other languages.

 ### Message documentation
 Each package's documentation is auto-generated with [protoc-gen-doc](https://github.com/estan/protoc-gen-doc).
-After installing the tool, run
+After installing the tool, run:
 ```
 cd events
 protoc --doc_out=markdown,README.md:. *.proto